 Don't overlook the value of people who are not professionals, such as a parent of a child your nonprofit serves or a volunteer who is heavily involved in your work.
 Passion and commitment are just as important, if not more so than specific professional skills.

 Skill should not be the only criteria for choosing board members.
-Peri Pakroo in his book, Starting & Building a Nonprofit: A Practical Guide (Nolo), says that certain attributes are typical of a good board member, such as:
+Peri Pakroo, in his book, Starting & Building a Nonprofit: A Practical Guide (Nolo), says that specific attributes are typical of a good board member, such as:

 - Passion for the organization's mission